treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 ## What is `object()`?

-Every class in Python has a base class of `object` (in Python 3, things were a bit weirder in Python 2).
+Every class in Python has a base class of `object` (in Python 3 that is... things were a bit weirder in Python 2).

 So `object` is a class: